srikri12/adw.github.io/LabGuide200.md

       http://yum.oracle.com/repo/OracleLinux/OL7/oracle/instantclient/getPackage/oracle-instantclient18.3-sqlplus-18.3.0.0.0-3.x86_64.rpm

+- Now as the *oracle* user, declare a global variable in *bash_profile* file called *TNS_ADMIN* pointing to the wallet location.

-- Transfer the credentials zip folder you downloaded to the compute instance in a directory of your choice.
+- Next ransfer the credentials zip folder you downloaded to the compute instance in a directory of your choice.
 Cahnge the *sqlnet.ora* file to contain the directory where you have the unzipped wallet folder.
 ![](./images/sqlnet.png)